There may be times when your rheumatoid arthritis (RA) symptoms get worse and other times when you feel great.

-If you need help with your diet, your doctor may recommend that you see a nutritionist or dietician.
+If you need help with your diet, your doctor may suggest that you see a nutritionist or dietitian.

-Dealing with RA can be stressful, but there are lots of ways you can lower your stress level:
+Dealing with RA can be stressful, but there are many ways to lower your stress level:

 - Talk with your doctor or nurse.
-They may suggest counseling or have other ideas to help with your stress.
+They may suggest counseling or have other ideas you haven’t thought of.

 - Take time to rest during the day.
 Balancing activity and rest is an important part of self-care for RA.